cosmos/sdk-tutorials/academy/4-my-own-chain/server-side.md

 }
 ```

-Notice how:

 * You recognize the `Index`, `Black` and `Red` constants.
-* There is heavy error handling.
+* You implement error handling.
 * It is careful not to double-add a given game id.
 * It does not save `db` as this is under the purview of `poll()`.